pergran1/pergran1/README.md

 ### [Figure Skating](https://pergranberg.shinyapps.io/testarskate/)
 ![figure](figureskating.png)

-One of friends was active in figure skating and I noticed that he was on a website that have much data concerning mukltiple figure skating competitions and competitors.
+One of friends was active in figure skating and I noticed that he was on a [website](http://www.rinkresults.com/list-skaters) that have much data concerning multiple figure skating competitions and competitors.
 So I figured it would be fun to use Python to scrape the data and vizulise it in a dashboard.

 This project is very sentimental to me becuase it was the first one where I used Python to webscrape and I remeber how fun it was to see and collect data from a website!
 So this is where it all started ☺️